 The Symptoms of Sciatica Depend on Circumstances

-Sciatica is a common set of symptoms.
-The severity of these symptoms depends on a few different factors.
+As sciatica is a common set of symptoms, the severity of these symptoms depends on a few different factors.

 For example, pain and numbness with sciatica are usually worse in the morning.
 You’re also likely to feel worse when sitting or driving.
 Coughing or sneezing adds also to the pain for some people.